nomidi/silverstripe-cookie-consent/README.md

 ### Is Active

-Defines if the Module is in avtive state or notice.
+Defines if the Module is in avtive state or not.

 ### Use CDN?